Skip to Content

 This is the reason some states have laws against price gouging during weather emergencies.
 People will fill up their tanks even when the price of gas has jumped several dollars per gallon.

-If a good or service will be in limited supply but high demand, it will be a high-value barter good and is an ideal item to stock up on.
+If a good or service is in limited supply but in high demand, it will be a high-value barter good and an ideal item to stock up on.

 Bartering 101 For When It Hits The Fan - This is not the case in a disaster scenario.
 The types of goods and services desired in an emergency tend to be inelastic, meaning; the demand remains the same even when the “price” (in this case, the number or quality of goods for which a good can be exchanged) increases.
 This is the reason some states have laws against price gouging during weather emergencies; people will fill up their tanks even when the price of gas has jumped several dollars per gallon.